HL7/davinci-ra/input/pagecontent/index.md

 Unless otherwise specified, when the term “risk adjustment” is used in this IG it is limited to risk adjustment for revenue normalization and is exclusively concerned with the exchange of diagnostic data to resolve CC or HCC gaps.

 #### Time Periods: Clinical Evaluation vs. Data Collection; Payment Years; Sweeps
 The date of service for the extracted diagnosis must correspond to the correct Payment Year but payers are generally permitted more than one calendar year to collect the diagnoses.
 There are several important time periods to keep track of here.
-For example, the Medicare Advantage <b>clinical evaluation period</b> runs from January 1 of [PY-1] through December 31 of [PY-1] during which the patient may have encounter(s) with physician(s) to document the presence of disease(s).
+For example, the Medicare Advantage <b>clinical evaluation period</b> runs from January 1 of [PY-1] through December 31 of [PY-1] during which the patient may have encounter(s) with provider(s) to document the presence of disease(s).
 The Medicare Advantage <b>data collection period</b> runs from January 1 [PY-1] to the end of January [PY+1]; during this time the payer may submit diagnoses collected during the clinical evaluation period to CMS.
 PY denotes the <b>Payment Year</b>, or the year when the payer receives it payment adjustment from Medicare.
 These payments begin on January 1 of [PY] based on diagnoses submitted to CMS through the first week of September of [PY-1].
 This is a particularly important date known as the September Sweeps.
 For financial reasons, payers want to submit as many diagnoses as they can prior to September Sweeps because these are used to set the amount for the initial payment adjustments.
 Payers sometimes offer providers “Early Bird” incentives to document HCCs as soon in the year as they can, preferably prior to September Sweeps.
 For this reason, it is important for the payer to record when they receive medical evidence that closes an HCC gap so the provider can receive any “Early Bird” incentives they may have earned.

 For example, during Medicare Advantage PY 2022 diagnoses are accepted from patient encounters with dates of service during the clinical evaluation period of Jan 1, 2021 to Dec 31, 2021.
 Payers may submit to Medicare the diagnoses they collect from these encounters as soon as Jan 1, 2021 and continuing through the end of Jan 2023.
 Sweeps for PY 2022 occur at the end of the first week of Sep 2021.
 Payers begin receiving payment adjustments from Medicare beginning in Jan 2022 based on diagnoses received through Sweeps.

-The risk adjustment activities in support of these payment cycles concurrently overlap during any given year, as shown in the following figure.
+The risk adjustment activities in support of these payment cycles concurrently overlap during any given year, as shown in the Figure 1-1.
+Note that this figure shows the Medicare Advantage risk adjustment cadence; other programs such as Medicaid and the ACA follow a different annual risk adjustment cadence.

-{% include img-portrait.html img="payment-cycle-overlap.png" caption = "Figure 1-1 This is the MA risk adjustment cadence; other programs such as Medicaid and the ACA follow a different annual risk adjustment cadence." %}
+{% include img-portrait.html img="payment-cycle-overlap.png" caption = "Figure 1-1 Medicare Advantage Risk Adjustment Cadence" %}

 #### Concurrent Models: Blending; Special-Purpose Models
 Since the data collection period is always longer than the clinical evaluation period there will be multiple models actively collecting data at the same time.
 For example, during the calendar year 2022 a typical MA payer will be actively collecting data to close gaps from several models: